 “You can’t mince your words.
 I’ve learnt how to tell this woman that her husband’s in a better place: ‘in the stars’.
 I’m quite an emotional person, but I try to follow the example of the nurses in how to connect with people, but not become so attached that I become totally distraught when they die, which is an important skill to pick up in medicine.
 I admire the nurses and how they can do that.”

 I'd recommend volunteering to anyone

 “Volunteering enhances you as a person.
 I think everyone should do it, even if it’s just an hour a week.
-It’s something different to do, to take your mind off things and it gives you perspective on life.
-Also if you have grandparents who are ill, you’d want someone like yourself or like me to be there to talk to them, make sure they’re happy.
+It’s something different to do – to take your mind off things, and it gives you perspective on life.
+Also, if you have grandparents who are ill, you’d want someone like yourself or me to be there to talk to them, to make sure they’re happy.
 It improves the quality of their care.
-The care I’ve seen is brilliant, the nurses couldn’t do any more, but what could help improve the quality of care is to have more people around to talk to patients, because it really helps.
+The care I’ve seen is brilliant – the nurses couldn’t do any more, but what could help improve the quality of care is to have more people around to talk to patients, because it really helps.

 “To get a volunteering placement, you’ve got to show an interest and tell them why you want to do it.
 There might be some hoops to jump through.
-I approached the retirement home because a friend of my mum’s worked there, but I still had to go to meet them and then have a CRB (Criminal Records Bureau) check before I could start.
+I approached the retirement home because a friend of my mum’s worked there, but I still had to go to meet them and then have a CRB check [now called a Disclosure and Barring Service (DBS) check] before I could start.
 I’m also helping primary school children with their computer literacy through my college, so I’m volunteering with people of all ages.
 You just have to go out and ask.

-“I’ve been an outgoing person all my life but volunteering has enhanced my people skills no end, which has contributed to who I am as a person and probably helped me when I was on The Apprentice too, even though it was a very different experience!
+“I’ve been an outgoing person all my life, but volunteering has enhanced my people skills no end, which has contributed to who I am as a person.
+It probably helped me when I was on The Apprentice too, even though it was a very different experience!

 "You meet such a wide variety of brilliant, honest people when volunteering, and the more circumstances you can throw yourself into, the better a person you’ll become.”